cns-iu/ccf-research-ftu/README.md

 #### Colon

-This data has yet to be segmented by our ML algorithms, but it is next on the list.
+This data has yet to be segmented by our ML algorithms, but it is the focus of future developments.

 * [TMC-Stanford Raw Data - Accessible to IU Users Only](https://drive.google.com/drive/folders/1CL59rcrqlYFnug9B0XMn1KVMDQJFgy9D?usp=sharing)
 * [TMC-Stanford Manual Annotation Data - Accessible to IU Users Only](https://drive.google.com/drive/folders/14HFeXnBfysOfnPdoynVwjxNEvChL1Jvz?usp=sharing)
 * [TMC-Stanford Manual Annotation Images - Accessible to IU Users Only](https://drive.google.com/drive/folders/1jXjAYel2TTmQ1vo9JWGuO0SlNkuxjKnb?usp=sharing)

 ### Algorithms

-Overview of algorithms here.

 #### Faster R-CNN
 The Faster RCNN algorithm is one type of CNN used for object detection in images.
 CNNs employ neural networks for   deep learning and allow unsupervised feature generation.
 This algorithm takes an image as input, which it then divides into smaller rectangular regions.
 From then on, it considers each region to be a separate image.
 Next, these regions are passed to the CNN, which provides classes and bounding boxes for detected objects.
 In the case of kidney segmentation, the classes are ”Glomeruli” or ”Non-Glomeruli”.
 After this is complete for all regions, they are combined to make the original image with glomeruli detected in rectangular boxes.
 The algorithm outputs the data describing these detection boxes as separate rows in a CSV file which describes each annotation prediction as a single row of data.
 Fields include ”filename”, ”xmin”, ”xmax”, ”ymin”, and ”ymax”.
 The ”filename” refers to the unique number given to the region of the original image where the annotation was detected.